-In 2018 I visited Wakayam, a remote and wild region of Japan south of Osaka and Nagoya, to walk parts of the Kumano Kodo, a network of ancient pilgrimage trails.
+In 2018 I visited Wakayama, a remote and wild region of Japan south of Osaka and Nagoya, to walk parts of the Kumano Kodo, a network of ancient pilgrimage trails.
 These trails are easily accessible, making them one of the best pilgrimages in the world for travelers.

 Besides these amazing hot springs at the eastern end of the Kumano Kodo pilgrimage, trekkers and visitors to the region are rewarded with the Kumano Sanzan, three stunning Shinto-Buddhist temples, each with their own special features.
 These three temples are the headquarters of the Shinto Kumano cult, which includes over 3000 temples across Japan.

 Visitors from Asia should definitely consider this 5-Day Osaka-Kumano-Wakayama area JR pass or this 7-day pass which covers a larger area.
 If you are traveling around Japan, you can find many other great deals and discounts on transportation and activities on Klook.
 We use it all the time!

 To the north, a less popular branch of the Kumano Kodo also connects to the Ise Grand Shrine, the most important in the Shinto religion.

 The large areas of wild land in Japan’s Kii peninsula have been regarded as sacred for thousands of years.
 In pre-Buddhist times, the area was believed to be inhabited by kami, or Shinto deities.
 After the arrival of Buddhism, the concept of bodhisattvas was syncretized with the kami.

 Just like the hot springs in the area, you don’t have to actually hike the Kumano Kodo to visit these temples.
 See my post on the Kumano Kodo walk in winter to see how I did it.